 The requirements for existing buildings, which previously were located in Chapter 34 of the IBC, have been removed.
-Existing buildings are now addressed by a separate code, the International Existing Building Code.
+Existing buildings are now addressed by a separate code, the International Existing Building Code (IEBC).
 There are no longer any existing building provisions contained in the IBC.
+Additions and alterations made to existing buildings are to comply with the provisions of the International Building Code in the areas where new work occurs.